 How much does it cost?

 Membership dues are for a year.
 The club's membership year starts in April, and ends at the end of March the following year.
 Fees are quite competitive with other clubs.
-If you're under 25, the annual fees are less than $80 per year, plus activity fees for the discipline(s) you participate in.
+If you're under 25, the annual fees are $90 per year, plus activity fees for the discipline(s) you participate in.
 Over 25 is more.

 Note about ATTs (Authorization to Transport restricted firearms).
 NCRRA activities are held on federal military property.
 A special ATT is needed to transport restricted firearms to and from military property.
 These ATTs are obtained through the NCRRA ATT Coordinator.
 Until one of these ATTs has been issued to you, you MAY NOT bring your handguns and other restricted firearms to CRPTC, even if you already have a standard ATT for transport to an from civilian ranges.
 Application may be made through the activity captains of target pistol, service pistol, or service rifle.
 See the relevant Activity page of this website for email addresses.